Nezale/AllegroLastUpdatedRepo/README.md

 [![Build Status](https://travis-ci.com/Nezale/AllegroLastUpdatedRepo.svg?token=6toCu4DPGu1TovDxJPhE&branch=master)](https://travis-ci.com/Nezale/AllegroLastUpdatedRepo)

-Rest api which show an actual last updated allegro repo on github
+Rest api which show an actual last updated(pushed) allegro repo on github In sorting I used the pushed_at property because it fitted in with the allegro officiall github repository update date There are some differences between pushed_at and updated_at properties that have been described here : https://stackoverflow.com/questions/15918588/github-api-v3-what-is-the-difference-between-pushed-at-and-updated-at

 ### Technologies ###
 - Java8